ziyuw131/medp-33100-final/README.md

 ## **Project Overview**

-- Briefly describe the concept of your project.
+- This web project lets users submit a "soundtrack of their life" by connecting memories with music.
 ## **Project Members**

 - Ziyu Wang